qwertos/recipe-gen/README.md

 				Let yeast spawn for about 15 min.
 			</step>
 			<step>
-				Mix in flour until bread dough consistancy.
+				Mix in flour until bread dough consistency.
 			</step>
 			<step>
 				Cut dough in to muffin sized chunks and place in muffin tin.
-Make sure the outside of the dough balls are coverd in flour and not sticky.
+Make sure the outside of the dough balls are covered in flour and not sticky.
 			</step>
 			<step>
 				Let rise on the oven vent.